jrhazlett/pretty_printer_for_humans/README.md

 NOTE: This isn't necessary if argBoolHandleCircularReferences is set to false.

 NOTE: This doesn't run unless manually called, to avoid potential data loss.

+`isKeyInArg( arg, argKey, argBoolCaseSensitive )`

+This function goes through arg's data structure and searches for keys.
+If arg is not an array / object, then this will default to false.

+If argBoolCaseSensitive is true, then this search uses hasOwnProperty().
+If false, then this search does a case-insensitive locale comparison.

 `isRecursive( arg )`